CDGCBR: East Cheshire Branch

 Here's an introduction to the new site

 - The Practices page allows you to identify where you can ring on a given day and for a given number of bells.
 The information is presented in a two different tables.
-The first one is dynamic and allows you to make choices.
-The second is just a sorted list, which is very useful for a quick check [ie, where can I ring on Friday].
-If you know of any practice cancellations in the branch, let me know and I'll post them in Tower News section at the top of the Practices page.
+The first one is dynamic and allows you to search for towers based on keyword, number of bells and/or practice day.
+The second is just a sorted list, which is very useful for a quick check [eg, where can I ring on Friday].
+If you know of any practice cancellations in the branch, do let me know and I'll post them in Tower News section at the very top of the Practices page.

 - The Programme page obviously has the programme for 2017.
 There is a live calendar at the bottom of the page, but I'm not happy with how it looks/works.
 More generally, any news about upcoming events from the Secretary will appear on this [Home] page in the "The Latest from Clive" section above.